parmegv/leap_doc/docs/platform/quick-start.md

     rake install
     # watch out for the directory leap is installed to, then i.e.
-    ln -s ~/.gem/ruby/1.9.1/bin/leap /usr/local/bin/leap
+    sudo ln -s ~/.gem/ruby/1.9.1/bin/leap /usr/local/bin/leap

 With both methods, you can use now /usr/local/bin/leap, which in most cases will be in your $PATH.

 Create a provider instance
 ---------------------------------------